 Captain Külling served from 1996-2002 as a Police Officer and then as a Sergeant with the Angels Camp Police Department.
 He worked there as a Field Training Officer and was cross-trained by the Office of Emergency Services as a Hazardous Materials Specialist.
 In that role, he developed expertise in the investigation and dismantling of clandestine methamphetamine laboratories.

 In 2002 Külling was hired as a lateral Deputy Sheriff by the Sheriff’s Office and worked Uniformed Patrol until 2005.
 From 2005-2012, he worked as an agent with the Metropolitan Narcotics Task Force.
 As a court-recognized expert in methamphetamine laboratories and narcotics trafficking, he investigated high-level drug trafficking organizations with local, state, and federal agencies.

-Külling was promoted to Sergeant in 2012 and supervised a swing-shift patrol team in the Field Forces Division.
+Külling was promoted to Sergeant in 2012 and supervised a swing-shift patrol team in the Patrol Division.
 As a sergeant, Külling oversaw the Animal Services Unit and supervised the Hostage Negotiations Team.

-In 2016 he was promoted to Lieutenant and served as the Administrative Lieutenant of the Field Forces Division, where he started the Sheriff’s Office drone program.
-In 2019 Külling was promoted to Captain and currently leads the Field Forces Division.
+In 2016 he was promoted to Lieutenant and served as the Administrative Lieutenant of the Patrol Division, where he started the Sheriff’s Office drone program.
+In 2019 Külling was promoted to Captain and currently leads the Patrol Division.